Why Egypt is and important country for the human's history | Egypt Tours Club

 Ancient Egyptian religion shaped ideas about gods, death, resurrection, judgment, sacred kingship and the afterlife.
 Concepts such as mummification, divine order, protective symbols and the journey after death continued to fascinate later cultures and modern travelers.

-Luxor and the Nile Cruise Route
+Luxor and the Nile Route

 Best for temples, tombs, royal mythology, sacred kingship and ancient Egyptian religion.